naohaq/uoencode/README.md

 ![Encoding example](doc/uoencode_00.png)

+First, a bunch of three octets 0x50(P) 0x67(g) 0x72(r) is sliced into four pieces of 6-bit section.
+Next, Uo-characters corresponding each 6-bit patterns are looked up in the table.
+And then, 4 Uo-characters are converted into byte sequence of the specific encoding.

 The following table shows the conversion of the decimal value of the 6-bit fields and their corresponding Uo character.

 |6bits|Uo|UTF-16|EUC-JP| |6bits|Uo|UTF-16|EUC-JP|